-BCT Settings (Bias Current Trimming) Side-Shaft
+BCT Settings (Bias Current Trimming) Side Shaft

-When the MA302 is mounted on the side of the magnet, the relation between the field angle and the mechanical angle is no longer directly linear.
+When the MA702 is mounted on the side of the magnet, the relation between the field angle and the mechanical angle is no longer directly linear.
 This effect is related to the fact that the tangential magnetic field is usually smaller than the radial field.
 Define the field ratio k with Equation (5):

-$$k = B{rad} / B{tan} \tag{5}$$
+$$k = B{RAD} / B{TAN}$$ (5)

-Where B{rad} is the maximum radial magnetic field, and B{tan} is the maximum tangential magnetic field (see Figure 16).
+Where $B{RAD}$ and $B{TAN}$ are the maximum radial and tangential magnetic fields (see Figure 19).

-Figure 16: Side-Shaft Field
+Figure 19: Side-Shaft Field

-The ratio k depends on the magnet geometry and distance to the sensor.
+The ratio k depends on the magnet geometry and the distance to the sensor.
 Having a k ratio different than 1 results in the sensor output response not being linear with respect to the mechanical angle.
-Note that the error curve has the shape of a double sinewave (see Figure 18).
+Note that the error curve has the shape of a double sinewave (see Figure 21).
 E is the amplitude of this error.

-The X-axis or the Y-axis bias current can be reduced to recover an equal Hall signal for all angles and suppress the error.
-The parameter ETX and ETY controls in which direction the sensitivity is reduced.
+The X-axis or the Y-axis bias current can be reduced by programming in order to recover an equal Hall signal for all angles and therefore suppress the error.
+The parameter ETX and ETY controls the direction in which sensitivity is reduced.
 The current reduction is set by the parameter bias current trimming BCT(7:0), which is an integer from 0 to 255.

-In side-shaft configuration (i.e.: the sensor center is located beyond the magnet outer diameter), k is greater than 1.
+In side-shaft configuration (i.e. the sensor center is located beyond the magnet outer diameter), k is greater than 1.
 For optimum compensation, the sensitivity of the radial axis should be reduced by setting the BCT parameter as shown in Equation (6):